Learning Outcomes

 Congress passes a law requiring the president to appoint ambassadors only from a list approved by the Senate Foreign Relations Committee.
 Is this law constitutional?

-Answer: No. The Appointments Clause gives the president the power to nominate principal officers, subject to Senate confirmation.
-Congress cannot restrict the president’s choice to a pre-approved list.
+No. The Appointments Clause gives the president the power to nominate principal officers, subject to confirmation by the full Senate.
+Congress cannot restrict the president’s choices by forcing appointment from a pre-approved list or delegating effective appointment power to a committee.

 Worked Example 1.3